Doctoral Program Frequently Asked Questions

 What type of financial support is available to Scripps PhD students?

 Students admitted into the PhD program are typically offered 5 years of support (provisional on satisfactory progress each year).
 Financial support comes in the form of research assistantships, fellowships, teaching assistantships, and other funding sources.
-Financial support includes tuition & fees and a yearly stipend of $32,000 (rising to $33,000 a year upon advancement to candidacy).
+Financial support includes tuition & fees and a yearly stipend.

 Where can I find fellowships offered by UC San Diego?